 10 Playful Ideas to Amp Up Date Night

-It is popular belief that to have a good romantic relationship we must carve out “quality” time to spend with our partner.
-Many people, in the hopes of improving their relationship, dutifully schedule a weekly or monthly night out - the idea being that spending time with one another, without distraction, will be beneficial.
+A lot of people believe that to create a good romantic relationship we must carve out “quality” time to spend with our partner.
+We’re even told to schedule a weekly or monthly date night.

-The real trick to improving our relationships is knowing where our experience is coming from and showing up, but you can read more about that in this article.
-Once you realize that showing up is the important piece, then you can simply have fun together and it can be planned or spontaneous.
+The real trick to improving our relationships is knowing where our experience is coming from and then showing up and simply enjoying each other — whether it’s planned or spontaneous.

-If you'd like to try something fresh, it's time to take a cue from the kids and remember how to play.
-Here are some ideas to get the ball rolling...
+But if you’re out of ideas and would like to do something fresh, then it's time to take a cue from the kids and remember how to play.

 1. Play with Your Food

 Try a new recipe or create a signature cocktail together.
-If you don't feel like cooking, have one person order takeout then blindfold and feed the other.
+If you don't like cooking, have one person order unusual takeout dishes, then blindfold and feed the other.
 See if they can guess what they're eating.
 Be nice, no wasabi paste please!!